tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Epic Feat

-Once per day when you hit an enemy with _karmic rebuke_, you can make a basic melee attack as a free action.
+Once per full recovery when you hit an enemy with _karmic rebuke_, you can make a basic melee attack as a free action.

 ---